zapier/visual-builder/docs/_legacy/docs.md

 Example: <br/> {% raw %}`http://api.example.com/v2/fields.json` or `http://{% templatetag openvariable %}account{% templatetag closevariable %}.example.com/api/v1/fields.json`{% endraw %}

 > Read more about [custom field formatting here](#action-fields-custom).

-### Important

-Usually you'll want to leave this checked, but if you don't we'll hide that action behind an "uncommon" link when a user selects their action.
-Mainly this is helpful for removing actions that are there for breadth but are rarely used.

 ### Hide